 How much trouble do you think this caused our ancestors (old Israel) and now those of us (modern Israel) who are living today?
-The Messiah said that the blasphemy against him (the man) would be forgiven but calling the Holy Spirit that Indwelt him the spirit of the evil one—-would never be forgiven.
+The Messiah said that the blasphemy against him (the man) would be forgiven but calling the Holy Spirit that Indwelt him the ‘spirit of satan’—-would never be forgiven.

 Now we are being given a second chance and we believe this new generation of Israel will accept Messiah and be reconciled with Adonai.

-“Kiss the Son, lest He be angry and you be destroyed in your way, for His wrath can flare up in a moment. blessed are all who take refuge in Him.”
+“Kiss the Son, lest he be angry and you destroyed in your way, for his wrath can flare up in a moment.
+Blessed are all who take refuge in him.”

-Ask yourself what would happen if the above messianic help was offered by Adoani and then rejected?
+Ask yourself what would happen if the above messianic help was offered by Adoani (our G-d) and then rejected?
 How much favor with Adonai would we lose?
 Would there be any refuge for us anywhere in the world?
-Without heaven’s support who would protect us form the raging hatred of the Gentile peoples and nations of the world?
+Without heaven’s support who would protect us form the raging hatred of the evil one and the Gentile peoples and nations of the world that he controls?
 You know the answer.

-Without heaven’s support we have become the most hated and despised people on the earth.
+Without heaven’s support the people of Israel have become the most hated and despised people on the earth.

-Yet, in spite of all we have gone through we still fail to hear the warnings of the prophets, who clearly predicted long ago that we would fail to hear the Message of the Messiah’s besorah:
+Yet, in spite of all that we have gone through we still fail to hear the warnings of the prophets, who clearly predicted long ago what would happen when we failed to hear, understand, and obey the Message of the Messiah of Adonai (our G-d):